curtisbucher/personal-website-2/content/project/the-brainiac/index.md

 title: The braiNIAC
 subtitle: A homemade native brainfuck processor, written in Verilog.
 date: 2022-01-05T07:08:53.882Z
-summary: The braiNIAC is my imlementation of a computer processor designed to natively run brainfuck machine code.
+summary: The braiNIAC is my implementation of a computer processor designed to natively run brainfuck machine code.
 draft: false
 featured: false